Social Media Marketing

 However, before a business engages in any particular platform, research must be put into locating the places where the intended audience is active online, and creating a social media strategy to reach them in relevant spaces.
 SMM services begin with research to identify those social media platforms where participation will produce the greatest pay off.

 An SMM company must tailor SMM strategies to the needs of the individual business.
 Take a local bakery, for example.
 A bakery may do well to optimize their presence in Yelp and invite customers to review their cakes and pastries on the social review network.
 The bakery may also find value in Twitter by tweeting a word of the day that will get the first 10 customers a free cupcake if they come to the shop and say the “magic” word.

 In this SMM strategy, Yelp is used as the platform for building up reviews that reflect the brand as an established business with reliable products and services.
 Yelp has the added benefit for the business because it’s a trusted signal for the local map service of Google, the most popular search engine.
 Meanwhile, Twitter is used to entice people to visit the shop via rewards.
 Furthermore, Twitter is a conversation driver, encouraging people to become friendly with the brand’s representatives and share worthy tweets with their connections.

 Users of social media platforms use each differently, and the rules of engagement are largely defined by the users themselves.
-This is why SMM professionals understand that SMM services are not one-size-fits-all.
-SMM experts at Bruce Clay, Inc. help you navigate a community's expectations and the value of brand presence as you decide how to devote resources to social media platforms.
+This is why SMM professionals understand that social media marketing services are not one-size-fits-all.
+SMM experts at Bruce Clay Inc. help you navigate a community’s expectations and the value of brand presence as you decide how to devote resources to social media platforms.
 A strategic SMM company can help you develop and execute social media policy and practices that aid in community outreach, reputation management and brand loyalty for your business.